KaGaSi/project/Linear/04-Linear.md

 are sensible to do only on linear polymer chains.
 No check whether the molecules are linear is done.

+\todo change utilities in the same way as Common utilities

 # EndToEnd utility {#EndToEnd}

 This utility calculates end-to-end distance of specified molecules.